phlask/phlask-map/README.md

     - Follow installer instructions provided by Docker

-1. Once installation is finished, confirm that docker has been installed successfully.
 1. Open up a terminal (Powershell on Windows, Terminal on Mac, bash on Linux, or whatever your preferred terminal is)
-1. Confirm Docker Desktop installed successfull: `docker --version`
+1. Confirm Docker Desktop installed successful: `docker --version`

     Expected output: